n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/FileMaker/README.md

 # FileMaker

-[FileMaker](https://FileMaker.com) is an open-source integrated Enterprise Resource Planning software.
+[FileMaker](https://www.claris.com/filemaker/) is an integrated Enterprise Resource Planning software.
 It is a generic ERP software used by manufacturers, distributors, and service companies.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/FileMaker/README.md).